George P. Coleman Memorial Bridge: History

 Originally built in 1952, it was reconstructed and widened in 1995 through an unusual process which greatly reduced the time the important commuter artery was out-of-service from conventional methods.
 The current 3750 ft-long double-swing-span bridge carries United States Route 17, a four-lane arterial highway.
 The movable span is needed to allow ship access to several military installations that are upstream of the bridge, most notably, the United States Navy's Naval Weapons Station Yorktown.
 The roadways are almost 90 ft above the river at the highest point of the bridge.
 The bridge is the largest double-swing-span bridge in the United States, and second largest in the world.

-The toll bridge was named for George P. Coleman, who from 1913 to 1922 was the head of the Virginia Department of Highways and Transportation, predecessor to the Virginia Department of Transportation (VDOT).
+The bridge was named for George P. Coleman, who from 1913 to 1922 was the head of the Virginia Department of Highways and Transportation, predecessor to the Virginia Department of Transportation (VDOT).
 The bridge has been one of the sites of a special program to establish and encourage nesting locations for the peregrine falcon population of Virginia.

-Toll rates

-The George P. Coleman Memorial Bridge is a toll facility.
-Tolls are only collected northbound, and are used to pay for the expansion of the bridge to four lanes.
-Toll Collection Rates are as follows: